-VOTE BY INTERNET - www.proxyvetc.com Use the Internet to vote your proxy.
+VOTE BY INTERNET - www.proxyvotc.com

+Use the Internet to vote your proxy.
 Voting is available through 11:59 P.M.
 Eastern Time the day prior to the shareholder meeting date.
 Have your proxy card in hand when you access the web site.

-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the internet.
-To sign up for each of the proxy in t

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to vote your proxy.
+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would file to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the internet.
+To sign up for electronic delivery, please follow the instructions above to vote using the internet and, when prompled, indicate that you agree to receive or access proxy materials electronically in thure years.
+VOTE BY PHONE -1-806-690-6903 Use any touch-tone telephone to vote your proxy.
 Voting is available through 11:59 P.M.
 Eastern Time the day prior to the shareholder meeting date.
 Have your proxy card in hand when you call.
+VOTE BY PMAIL proxy card in hand when you call.